gardener/landscaper-service/docs/proposals/multi-version.md

 ## Questions:

 - If we release new minor versions too frequently, the customer must test and upgrade quite often.
+  - We should add a recommendation that if a user upgrades his LI, he should always go to a non deprecated LI version even if this requires several upgrade steps.

 ## Potential architectural consequences